-The project uses school twinning as an approach that enables peer-to-peer exchange of knowledge and experience, through which schools collaborate for shared learning and mutual enrichment.
+The project used school twinning as an approach that enables peer-to-peer exchange of knowledge and experience.
+This enabled the schools to collaborate for shared learning and mutual enrichment.